Emergency Shower & Eye Wash

 All workers require instruction in the proper use and location of emergency showers or eyewash stations before any emergencies occur.
 It should never be assumed that workers are already aware of the proper procedures.
 Written instructions should be made available to all workers and posted beside the emergency shower and eyewash station.
 Part of the instructional process should include a “hands-on” drill on how to find equipment.

 The wearing of contact lenses can be dangerous because chemicals can become trapped under a contact lens.
-Any delays caused by removing contact lenses in order to rinse eyes could result in injury.
+Any delays caused by removing contact lenses to rinse eyes could result in injury.
 Training should include instruction in contact lens removal.

-• The water delivered by the emergency shower drench unit must be tepid (lukewarm).
+The water delivered by the emergency shower drench unit must be tepid (lukewarm).

 • In this regard, see the Emergency Shower and Eye Wash Guide.